BloomTech-Labs/dep-story-squad-be-c/README.md

 ## API documentation

-All routes can be viewed in eh [/api/README.md](./api/README.md) file
+All routes can be viewed in the [/api/README.md](./api/README.md) file

 ## Getting Started